s-gunde/walmart_products_data_quality_and_governance/README.md

 # 🛒 Retail Data Quality & Governance

 ## Project Overview
-This project analyzes **real-time Walmart USA retail data**, focusing on price distributions, product categories, and data quality improvements.
-The data is binned into meaningful ranges to understand how Walmart prices its vast product catalog.
+The project analyzes **real-time Walmart USA retail data**, focusing on price distributions, product categories, and data quality improvements and to understand how Walmart prices its vast product catalog.

 This project simulates how a **retail data governance pipeline** might look in such an enterprise setting.